How it Works: Pressure Switches

 Low Pressure Cut Out Switch (LPCO)

-High Pressure Cut Out Switch (HPCO)
+High Pressure Cut out Switch (HPCO)

 High Pressure Relief Valve (Pop off valve)